The symbolism attached to these liturgical colors:

 She is catholic (or universal), because she is empowered to receive all men in all places and at all times.

 She is apostolic, because she was founded by Christ upon the apostles and has always been governed by their valid successors.

 We are committed to the belief that the venerable Rite of the ancient liturgies (either in Latin or the vernacular) in its reverence, its beauty and its richly symbolic reflection of two millennia of Christian experience continues to have much to offer in the Church and to the world today.

 Accordingly, we hold to these tenets:

 1. To uphold the teachings and practices of the Church as defined by the Ecumenical Councils in a compassionate and conciliatory approach.

-2. To promote the regular and frequent public celebration of Holy Liturgy, whether as High Mass or Low Mass in accordance with the Latin Rite, either in the Latin or English language; or in the traditional Byzantine or other Eastern Rite.
+2. To promote the regular and frequent public celebration of Holy Liturgy, whether as High Mass or Low Mass in accordance with a western Rite, either in an ancient or a vernacular language; or in the traditional Byzantine or other Eastern Rite.

 3. To encourage the study, appreciation and use of the traditional music in divine worship: Oriental and Byzantine music, Gregorian chant and sacred polyphony, organ and hymns.

 4. To promote the regular and frequent prayer of the Holy Breviary (or various versions of the Liturgy of the Hours), the Eastern Horologion, whether privately or in community, either in a liturgical language (such as Greek, Latin) or in the vernacular language.